Functions Development Guidelines

 Asynchronous operations in Functions are handled via Promises based on ES6 Promise standards. promise

-is implicitly available to every Function.
+is implicitly available for every Function.

 const Promise = require('promise'); // No need to add this line